spergmoment/js-essentials/tutorials/types/Working with Strings.md

 ```
 About 1/3 of the time.

-The random number may be confusing, but check out my Math object demonstration for more info.
+The random number may be confusing, but check out my [Math object demonstration](https://github.com/spergmoment/js-essentials/blob/master/demonstrations-old/math%20object.js) for more info.

 ## Practical Uses
 Strings have MANY practical uses.
 In fact, they're used just about everywhere.

 If you ever want to display text, use strings.

-Hopefully, this helps you understand how Strings work!